tomas-rampas/forex-connect-py/README.md

 Precompiled python module

 Because it can be difficult to set up dev. environment correctly hence for the time being I've added precompiled Windows 64bit pyd in module subfolder (see /module/x64 subfolder).
-Place it under you local Python's DLL subfolder.
+Place it under your local Python's DLL subfolder.
 You can use Python projects (i.e. fx.console and fx.market.watcher) as guidance how to use it.